Graft allegations targeted at the brother of President Ollanta Humala have sparked a new round of bickering between members of Peru’s ruling family.

 Isaac Humala said in May the government’s pro-business stance would flounder and urged the president to reject foreign mining investment and boost the state’s role in the economy.

-His family has also voiced support for the community protests against Newmont Mining Corp (NEM)’s Minas Conga project which the government has spent the last 10 months trying to resolve.
+His family has also voiced support for the community protests against Newmont Mining Corp (NEM:US)’s Minas Conga project which the government has spent the last 10 months trying to resolve.

 Even Ollanta Humala’s jailed brother has launched jibes against him.